Shoemaker Center

 Shoemaker Center - Sykesville, MD

 Shoemaker Center is a detox and addiction treatment facility located at 6655 Sykesville Road, Hitchman Building in the 21784 zip code of Sykesville, MD.
-As a detox center, it offers cocaine detox, alcohol detox and benzodiazepines detox.
-The treatment program at Shoemaker Center includes inpatient detoxification, short term inpatient treatment and residential treatment.
-Shoemaker Center offers treatment to veterans, LGBT and sexual abuse victims.
-It accepts women and men into their treatment and detox program.
+As a detox center, it offers cocaine detox, alcohol detox and meth detox.
+The treatment program at Shoemaker Center includes residential treatment, inpatient detoxification and short term inpatient treatment.
+Shoemaker Center offers treatment to people with dual diagnosis treatment, seniors and judicial clients.
+It accepts men and women into their treatment and detox program.

 Address: 6655 Sykesville Road, Hitchman Building, Sykesville, MD 21784